onamfc/playlistDAO/readme.md

 ### Contributing

 Thank you for considering contributing to the PlaylistDAO!
-Please feel free to make e-mail disrupt@playlistdao.io for information.
+Please feel free to make a pull request or e-mail disrupt@playlistdao.io for information.

 ### Security Vulnerabilities